publiclab/Leaflet.DistortableImage/README.md

 ---

 `L.DistortableCollection`

+---

+A collection instance made up of a group of images.
+Images can be "collected" in this interface and a "collected" image is never also "selected".

 <details><summary><code><b>isCollected(<i>img</i> &#60;DistortableImageOverlay>)</b>: Boolean</code></summary>
 <ul><li>Returns true if the passed <code>L.DistortableImageOverlay</code> instance is collected, i.e. its underlying <code>HTMLImageElement</code> has a class containing "selected".</li></ul>